Crimson-winged Finch is one of the special birds we see in the High Atlas mountains Photo: James Lidster

 Perhaps most exciting of all will be our trip through the desert areas near Boumalne and Merzouga along the edge of the spectacular Sahara Desert.
 In this beautiful landscape are more exciting birds including some classic desert species of North Africa such as Cream-coloured Courser, Thick-billed Lark and Desert Sparrow.
 We then travel down to the Atlantic coast and Agadir where we hope to find Northern Bald Ibis, one of the world’s rarest birds, as well as a variety of waterbirds on the estuaries of the Souss and Massa.

 Day 2: We’ll awake amidst the scenery of the High Atlas mountains and we’ll spend the whole day exploring this wonderful habitat.
-One of the key species we’ll be looking for is Crimson-winged Finch, and the subspecies here, alienus, is a potential split from birds in the east of its range.
-They favour quiet hillsides and we’ll check any small passerine flocks for these beautifully coloured finches.
+One of the key species we’ll look for is Crimson-winged Finch, and the subspecies here, alienus, is a potential split from birds in the east of its range.
+They favour quiet hillsides so we’ll check any small passerine flocks for these beautifully coloured finches.
 Whilst doing so we are sure to come across groups of Rock Sparrows, ‘Atlas’ Horned Larks (yet another potential split), ‘North African’ Chaffinch and ‘North African’ Blue Tit (both already regarded by many authorities as species in their own rights).

 The afternoon will be spent around the Souss estuary where anything can, and frequently does, turn up.
-Large wading birds such as Greater Flamingo, Eurasian Spoonbill and White Stork can be numerous and we’ll check the gulls and terns for species such Mediterranean Gull, and Gull-billed and Caspian Terns.
-Waders are often plentiful and the selection ever-changing from both Bar-tailed and Black-tailed Godwits to Eurasian Greenshank, Grey and Kentish Plovers and Little Stint.
+Large wading birds such as Greater Flamingo, Eurasian Spoonbill and White Stork can be numerous and we’ll check the gulls and terns for species such as Mediterranean Gull and Gull-billed and Caspian Terns.
+Waders are often plentiful and the selection ever-changing from both Bar-tailed and Black-tailed Godwits to Eurasian Greenshank, Grey and Kentish Plovers, and Little Stint.
 The nearby scrub holds plenty of Maghreb (Moroccan) Magpies as well as a special bird widespread through Africa south of the Sahara, the striking Black-crowned Tchagra.
 Night in Agadir.